Mikata-Project/docker-squid/README.md

    Allow overriding the default tls_outgoing_options supplied to OpenSSL.
 These are safe defaults, but if you're in a really broken environment might not be usable.

+## Splice sites

+Some sites require that the connection is just let through.
+This image contains some predefined site names which have this problem.

 # Proxychains
 By default squid in SSL MITM mode treats `cache_peer` entries quite differently.